-[556]If the results do not match either of these two outcomes, then the query fly cannot be identified.
+[556]If the results do not match either of these two outcomes, then the specimen cannot be identified.
 In this situation, the genetic results are inconsistent with genetic-distance estimates from prior datasets.
 It is possible that the sequence is an alternate, paralogous copy of the COI gene.
-Identification of the query fly as C. capitata (section 4.3.5) or a FAR complex species (section 4.3.7) can be examined using this protocol.

-[557]4.3.7 Molecular tests for the FAR complex
+[557]4.3.7 Molecular tests for the FARQ complex